Segun-Ogundipe/Auto_Mart/README.md

 ## Installing / Getting started

-After cloning the project cd into it an run
+After cloning the project cd into it and run

 ```shell
 npm install